 We invite you to join us for Worship and learn more about us.
 Gathered in 1623, we are the oldest Congregational Church still in existence in the country.
 Our Worship Services are Sunday at 10am and all are invited.
 After the Worship Service we gather for fellowship, coffee, and light refreshments in our church hall.
 Come join us!

-Church Office Hours: Monday - Friday 10am - 2pm
+Church Office Hours: Monday through Friday, 10am - 2pm

 Music Director: Jane C. Cleary